plasmapotential/HEAT/README.md

  - An appImage for running with a single executable on Linux
  - A docker container, which also allows HEAT development

 The appImage is available under the Releases tab on this github page.
 The docker container is available via docker hub.
+See the tutorials link below for more information on installation.

 The developer is Tom Looby, a Postdoctoral Researcher at Oak Ridge National Laboratory.
 The project began during Tom's PhD.